utahjohnnymontana/DVD-Rip-Prep/README.md

 ### The Loner (1965)

 Hard telecined all the way through.
-Ran successfully with default settings: SEGSIZE 0.1, MINSEG 3.
+Ran successfully with default settings.

 ### The Twilight Zone (1985)